-You probably hated brussel sprouts as a child.
+You probably hated brussels sprouts as a child.
 But now, as a grown-up, you decided to give them another chance.
 That’s why you’ve bought a bunch on the farmer’s market.

 If that’s what you’re looking for, you’re in the right place.
 Let’s dive in.

-It might be tempting to wash or remove the outer leaves once you get home, but you should leave that until you’re ready to use the brussel sprouts (MSU, PU).
+It might be tempting to wash or remove the outer leaves once you get home, but you should leave that until you’re ready to use the brussels sprouts.

-When it comes to storage, put the brussel sprouts in the fridge.
-Use a ventilated plastic bag (PU, MSU), or a storage container that allows some airflow.
-For bonus points, Put a damp towel in the bag or container, so those little heads of cabbage won’t dry out as quickly.
+For bonus points, put a damp towel in the bag or container, so those little heads of cabbage won’t dry out as quickly.

 You can, of course, keep them on the counter or in the pantry, but they will deteriorate within a couple of days.
-In short, keep them at room temperature only if you’re going to use them the same day you’ve bought them, or the day after.
+Keep them at room temperature only if you’re going to use them within a day or two of buying.

-If you need to keep the brussel sprouts for a prolonged period, freezing is the way to go.
+If you need to keep the brussels sprouts for a prolonged period, freezing is the way to go.

 - Prep.
 Trim, get rid of the coarse outer leaves and make sure there are no insects.
 Then wash the heads thoroughly, and sort them into small, medium, and large ones.

 - Drain the heads.
 Leave them on a kitchen towel for 15-20 minutes and remove any water drops from the tops.
-You want the brussel sprouts to be dry before proceeding.
+You want the brussels sprouts to be dry before proceeding.

 - Portion and package.
 Transfer the prepped veggies into freezer bags or airtight containers.
 Label each one if you like.